 SARAJEVO TUNNEL MUSEUM

-The airport soon came into sight and we crossed over to its western side, meandering through a suburb until the bus arrived at a two-storey beige building, the outside of which was pock-marked by shells and bullets.
+The airport soon came into sight.
+We meandered through a suburb until the bus arrived at a two-storey beige building, the outside of which was pock-marked by shells and bullets.
 This unremarkable building houses the Sarajevo Tunnel Museum and marks the westerly point of the tunnel which travels underneath the runway of Sarajevo airport.

 Sarajevo is surrounded on three sides by hills which the Bosnian Serb army occupied during the Siege and used to blockade the city.
 The airport is located in the flat western side as the Tunnel Museum’s map of the city below illustrates.

 A few weeks into the conflict the airport was included in the UN’s Safe Zone and was the only entry and exit point out of the living hell that Sarajevo had become.
 With snipers including the airport in their list of targets, crossing the airport runway became a game of roulette.

 In 1993, the citizens of Sarajevo began building a tunnel underneath the runway.
 For the next three years food, medicines, electricity and other supplies were transported mainly by hand along this 800 metre-long tunnel, sustaining life in the blockaded Bosnian capital.